 Looking for an elegant dessert to make for a special occasion?
 These Almond Nougatine Spoons filled with Chocolate Ganache are the way to go!
 With the perfect ratio of crunchy to creamy ganache these treats are to die for.

 Up until this week, though, I had not ever attempted to make edible spoons on which to serve my sweet treats.
 A while back I saw a tutorial from Kimanh from Scissors, Paper, Wok where she used a kit to make edible spoons.
-As is suggested with the kit, she flattened store bought bread, cut it out using the kit’s spoon shaped cutter then set her bread over the kit’s metal soup spoons, baked them in the oven, and filled them with savory topping.
-I was so intrigued by this edible spoon making kit that I entered the giveaway she was hosting in hopes of winning one of the kits for myself.
+As is suggested with the kit, she flattened store-bought bread, cut it out using the kit’s spoon-shaped cutter then set her bread over the kit’s metal soup spoons, baked them in the oven, and filled them with a savory topping.
+I was so intrigued by this edible spoon-making kit that I entered the giveaway she was hosting in hopes of winning one of the kits for myself.

 Almond Nougatine Spoons (Makes 15-20 spoons)

 small heavy bottom saucepan

 silicone spatula or wooden spoon

 a baking sheet lined with parchment paper or a Silpat

 Edible Spoon Making kit or cookie cutters and mini muffin tins

 - Spread almonds on a baking sheet.
 Roast in oven until golden brown for about 8 minutes.